 And like a weed, pride always comes back no matter how many times you pull it.
 There is no magic spray to eradicate it once and for all.
-Shoot it with spiritual Round-up today and it will be back tomorrow.
-Why so resilient?
+Shoot it with some righteous Round-up today and it will be back tomorrow.
+Why is it so resilient?
 Because pride is stubbornly rooted way down deep in the human condition.
-It is the mother of all sins, for which Jesus died.
+It is the mother of all sin.
 The only thing more relentless than pride is the love of God.

 But sinful pride is not to be confused with Christ-centered confidence.
 Assurance that Jesus is with us and for us every single day is what helps us keep our chin up and shoulders back in this intimidating world.
 The problem is when we lose sight of the grace of God and begin to believe the lie that we are self-made.

 As one writer explains it, “At the most basic level, the Bible defines humility as God-centeredness and pride as self-centeredness.”
 Paul, for example, was as proud as a peacock until Jesus kindly brought him to his knees one day (Acts 9:1-5).
 From then on, it was all about grace for Paul:

 “By the grace of God, I am what I am…”

 Our challenge is to be as diligent and aggressive toward pride as we are with the weeds in our garden, because though it looks like a flower, pride is actually a weed that is toxic as hell.
 Left to grow, it will ruin relationships and destroy our testimony.